 - Lime Bar, Salford Quays, for the opening England match of the World Cup

 The fantastic Brothers Tour with Sidiki Dembele (see Brothers Tour photos in the tab at the top of the page) which was held at Ronnies Bar and Club, Macclesfield

 - We also played with Sidiki at the Brothers Tour Manchester gig in June the same year

 - Winter Musical Extravaganza at St Michaels Church

 - Manchester Academy 3 as a guest band at ‘battle of the bands’

 - Tatton Park Summer Fair - 3 years on the run (Kukua and Kontaani)

-We continue to play regular gigs and festivals in the area and beyond - far too many to keep listing!
+We continue to play regular gigs, private parties and festivals in the area and beyond - far too many to keep listing!